Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-Windows comes with a built-in tool called the Snipping Tool.
-With it, you can snap quick screenshots of the entire screen, individual windows, or custom regions of the screen.
-It’s actually quite useful, but many don’t know about it.
+Ever modern version of Windows comes with a built-in screenshot utility called the Snipping Tool.
+With it, you can snap quick screenshots of the entire screen, individual windows, square regions, or freeform selections.

-Want to take screenshots that you can search through quickly?
-Try these OCR-based screenshot apps:
+For more help, find out the best ways to take screenshots that you can search through quickly.